Certified Environmental Manager

 To become a CEM, follow the steps below:

-1. Submit the CEM Application and $150 Application Fee.
-Allow 6 weeks for application processing.*
+1. Submit a CEM Application online using your Nevada Environmental Activities account.
+Allow up to 6 weeks for application processing.

 • A statement declaring the details of any pleas of guilty or nolo contendere in any criminal proceeding and of any conviction of a crime.